'Food Fight Fund' donations approach $170k

 The organizations -- the Grocery Manufacturers Association, the Snack Food Association, the International Dairy Foods Association and the Association of Manufacturers -- contend the act violates their First Amendment rights by compelling them to "use their labels to convey an opinion with which they disagree ..."

 The Vermont law, due to take effect in two years, calls for the labeling of processed foods with genetically engineered ingredients and for retailers to post signs on displays of unpackaged genetically engineered foods.
+It also prohibits food manufacturers from labeling as natural any products that contain GE ingredients.

 Named as defendants in the lawsuit are Attorney General Bill Sorrell, Gov. Peter Shumlin, Harry Chen, the commissioner of the Department of Health, and James Reardon, commissioner of the Vermont Department of Finance and Management.